o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/bundle-assets-for-release.md

 {{< /known-issue >}}

-## Bundle content

-As an introduction to the Asset Bundler tools, this section covers how to create two asset bundles that work together: one for game assets and one for engine assets.
-The game asset bundle contains your project's levels and all of the assets within them, such as objects, environments, materials, and so on.
-The engine assets bundle contains essential files needed to load and run the Game Launcher.

-In the following steps, replace `<engine>` with either of the following:

-- `C:\MyProject` -- For a source engine.
-- `C:\o3de-install` -- For a pre-built SDK engine.

 ### Create a bundle for game assets

+The *game asset bundle* contains your project's levels and all of the assets within them, such as objects, environments, materials, and so on.
 When bundling your game assets, it's only important to bundle assets that your game actually uses in its levels.
 There's no need to include assets in your project directory that are never loaded in your project.
 You can use Asset Bundler to generate a list of assets that your levels depend on.
 This helps ensure that your resulting package file is at an optimal size.

 #### Create a new seed asset list